 Watering marijuana outdoor plants may seem like an easy endeavor, but there is more to it than just adding tap water.
 While watering is not an exact science, it is important to know how much and how often to water and the best method to use.
-There is no one-size-fits-all solution to watering cannabis plants from feminized seeds or autoflowering weed seeds so growers must understand the needs of their plants at each stage of growth.

 How Much Water to Give Outdoor Marijuana Plants

 The amount of water that growers should give their outdoor pot seeds will vary depending on a few factors including the stage of growth, soil condition, and growing conditions.
 Growers will need to adjust the amount of water they give the plants as they go.
 Fortunately, as long as the plants have excellent drainage, there is a wide margin for error in how much water they can handle.

 The first factor growers must consider when watering is the size of their plant.
 It may be obvious, but a seedling will not require nearly as much water as a plant that is fifteen feet tall (much more likely if you are growing cannabis sativa seeds).
 In comparison, autoflower strains like our bruce banner auto will rarely surpass two or three feet in height.